Everybody Loves Raymond

 Fun With Debra+

-Hoping to rekindle their former fun-loving relationship, Debra decides to join Ray on a golf outing
+Tightly wound Debra decides to join Ray on a golf outing in order to recover their former fun-loving relationship.

 Thank You Notes+